-Incubator program companies and outside research affiliated parties shall have priority in the allocation of space in STAR One and may contract for unused STAR One space on terms as approved by the provost and VPAA and TSUS general counsel as authorized by the TSUS Board of Regents.
+Incubator program companies and outside research affiliated parties shall have priority in the allocation of space in STAR One and may contract for unused STAR One space on terms approved by the provost and VPAA and TSUS general counsel, and as authorized by the TSUS Board of Regents.
 The assistant real estate director will coordinate such agreements.

 Ultimate responsibility for the assignment and reassignment of space within STAR One rests with the provost and VPAA.

 The associate vice president for Finance and Support Services Planning (AVPFSSP) is responsible for space management reporting for the university.
 The AVPFSSP and staff (e.g., coordinator of Facilities Inventory) will (as applicable to STAR Park):

 maintain an accurate physical space inventory of all buildings the university owns or leases as required by state and federal regulations;

 conduct periodic space audits of university-owned buildings and leased space to ensure accuracy of the data;

 perform space utilization studies for the allocation and reallocation of space based on programmatic needs and departmental growth;